beccalatto/multi_sta_lta/README.md

  MyAnalystPlots.py: Routine that plots events from the multistalta catalogue.
 The script enables for event viewing in all three components (E,N,Z) and all stations that detect an event.
- PDF products of the waveform views of the known Whillans Ice Stream seismicity, produced using the MyAnalystPlots.py routine, made available separately due to file size at https://cloudstor.aarnet.edu.au/plus/s/sLD2R6miP2wXoLY.
-Each product is divided into sets capped at 20 slides.
+ PDF products of the waveform views of the known Whillans Ice Stream seismicity, produced using the MyAnalystPlots.py routine, made available separately by request to author (due to file size).
+Each product is divided into sets capped at
+ 20 slides.
 The filenames are as follows:

  MyAnalystPlotSTICK-SLIPPRATT14set0–6.pdf